Internship mobility

 • with international organizations or approved associations.

-The VIE is not a voluntary service: the VIs receive a fixed monthly allowance, which varies according to the country of assignment.
+Volontariat International is not a form of voluntary work: VIEs receive a fixed monthly allowance, which varies according to the country of assignment.

 > To find out more about VIE: Businessfrance

-You are doing a placement in Europe in a country participating in the Erasmus+ programme
+You are doing an internship in Europe in a country participating in the Erasmus+ program

 Minimum duration of 2 months (60 days)

-→ you will be eligible for an Erasmus+ grant from the European Commission up to a maximum of 4 months (120 days) funded.
+→ you will be eligible for an Erasmus+ grant from the European Commission up to a maximum of 4 months (120 days) financed.

 Group 1 : Denmark, Finland, Iceland, Ireland, Liechtenstein, Luxembourg, Norway, Sweden